chinapedia/wikipedia.abstract.en/Page/Data_compression.md

 Lossy audio compression

-AudiodatenkompressionManowarThePowerOfThySword.jpgs of audio in an uncompressed format and several lossy formats.
+s of audio in an uncompressed format and several lossy formats.
 The lossy spectrograms show bandlimiting of higher frequencies, a common technique associated with lossy audio compression.]]

 Lossy audio compression is used in a wide range of applications.
 In addition to the direct applications (MP3 players or computers), digitally compressed audio streams are used in most video DVDs, digital television, streaming media on the internet, satellite and cable radio, and increasingly in terrestrial radio broadcasts.
 Lossy compression typically achieves far greater compression than lossless compression (5–20% of the original size, rather than 50–60%), by discarding less-critical data.[27]